zieeco/recipe-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog App
+# Recipe App

-> This app is a simple app which mimics a real world blog website where users can post comments and see the comments made by other users.
+> This app is a simple recipe application in which a user can order a food recipe of their choice and also get details about their food, price, description of the food and how long it takes to be prepared.

 ## Built With